Southall Gas Works: History

 The Products Works ceased distilling tar and was closed down in 1968.
 With the move to North Sea gas the gas works closed in 1973, leaving gas distribution and storage as the main on site functions.[1]
 The site passed into the hands of British Gas in 1973 and subsequently to National Grid plc.

 Parts of the site were used as long-stay parking for Heathrow Airport during the early 21st century, before construction began on The Green Quarter.

 Film set

 The gasworks was used as a space centre fuelling area for Doctor Who in 1970.
 The site was used in an episode of The Sweeney in 1975 and in spin-off film Sweeney! in 1977.

-It was twice used in Blake's 7, and once in Secret Army.
+It was also used in 1978 for the "Fall Girl" episode of The Professionals TV series.